peterkaczorowski/kicad-mac-builder/README.md

 Python
 ------
 * Open up pcbnew.app, and open up the Python scripting console.
 Type `import pcbnew` and press enter.
 It shouldn't show an error.
 Verify that the build date of Python is the same as the build date of the package.
 * Open up KiCad.app, open up pcbnew, and open up the Python scripting console.
 Type `import pcbnew` and press enter.
 It shouldn't show an error.
 Verify that the build date of Python is the same as the build date of the package.
+(This currently doesn't work when KiCad.app is opened via Finder.)
-* Open up the terminal, and run `kicad.app/Contents/Frameworks/Python.framework/Versions/3.8/bin/python3`.
+* Open up the terminal, and run `kicad.app/Contents/Frameworks/Python.framework/Versions/Current/bin/python3`.
 It shouldn't show an error.
 Verify that the build date of Python is the same as the build date of the package.
-* Open up the terminal, and run `cd kicad.app/Contents/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages; ../../Python.framework/Versions/Current/bin/python3 -m pcbnew`.
+* Open up the terminal, and run `cd kicad.app/Contents/Frameworks/Python.framework/Versions/Current/lib/python*/site-packages; ../../Python.framework/Versions/Current/bin/python3 -m pcbnew`.
 It shouldn't show an error.
+* Copy example_action_plugin.py into ~/Library/Preferences/kicad/5.99/scripting/plugins/.
+Open Pcbnew.app.
+Add a label with the text '$date`  Go to Tools ⇒ External plugins.
+You should see Add Date on PCB.
+Click it, and you should see the label change to something like '$date$ 2021-03-29'.
+* Copy example_action_plugin.py into ~/Library/Preferences/kicad/5.99/scripting/plugins/.
+Open KiCad.app.
+Create a new project.
+Open Pcbnew.
+Add a label with the text '$date`  Go to Tools ⇒ External plugins.
+You should see Add Date on PCB.
+Click it, and you should see the label change to something like '$date$ 2021-03-29'.

 Footprint Wizards
 -----------------